03 February 2025

 July

 Gundam SEED is such a weird show.
 While the concept, characters, art style, mobile suits, and plot were all worse than ∀ Gundam, I can't help but say that it was just more fun.
 I wish that wasn't that case because I do feel that Gundam SEED is somewhat soulless.
-It basically just cuts and pastes elements of better series and feels a bit corporate.
+It basically just cuts and pastes elements of better series and feels a bit like the product of a committee whose sole interest was making money.

 違国日記 was pretty good.
 A very human story about two people experiencing a shared loss forming a found family.
 Vampeerz was also quite good but took a few volumes to really "get good" for me.
 I think it was a bit too short and wasn't able to cook all of the ideas, but flashbacks for some of the key characters were quite good.